Home Log in Sign up Profile Log out

 Vatican City

 As the smallest country in the world and the spiritual center of the Roman Catholic Church, Vatican City also uses Italian as its official language.
-While Latin holds a significant role in the Vatican's religious practices, Italian is the everyday language used by the few people living and working in this unique city-state.
+While Latin holds a significant role in Vatican religious practices, Italian is the everyday language used by the few people living and working in this unique city-state.

 Croatia and Slovenia